askming/Personal-reading/_sources/2021/Thinking, fast and slow.md

 - Page 71, bottom, Surprise is the most sensitive indication of how we understand our world and what we expect from it.
 Two main varieties of surprises.
 - P77, top, humans in born readiness to separate physical and intentional causality and the origins of religion;
 - P77, bottom, statistical reasoning vs causal intuition of humans

+---

+*2021-10-04*

+## A machine for jumping to conclusions

+- P79, top, "Her favorite position is beside herself, and her favorite sport is jumping to conclusions. " Danny Kaye